 The Company estimated the fair value of the options granted to Dr. Taraporewala on the date of the grant using a lattice model that values the options based upon a stock price modeled such that is follows a geometric Brownian motion with constant drift and volatility.

-For the year ended June 30, 2019, the Company recognized compensation expense of \$11,920 related to 100,000 vested options granted to Dr. Taraporewala.
-For the years ended June 30, 2018 and 2017, there was no compensation expense recorded.
-As of June 30, 2019, there was no unrecognized compensation cost.
+For the years ended June 30, 2020 and 2019, the Company recognized compensation expense of \$0 and \$11,920 related to vested options granted to Dr. Taraporewala.
+As of June 30, 2020, there was no unrecognized compensation cost.